Best Packing Tips More Organized + Less Stressed

 I won’t pack a blow dryer because hotels have one, same with baby diapers – pack enough for the first few days and buy a pack after arriving.
 Amazon can even deliver items to your hotel room.
 Try to eliminate what you can!

-Sometimes I bring my computer so I can write and edit while traveling but I also look at the amount of time I have available to do these things.
+Sometimes I bring my computer so I can write and edit while travelling but I also look at the amount of time I have available to do these things.
 If we are planning on having long days, without any breaks in the middle, I won’t bother bringing the laptop since I know it will never be used.
 Instead, I bring a spare SD card in case mine gets full or I buy one while on vacation.

 Travel tip: Know where you can replace any gear that gets lost or stolen.
 Have an idea of which stores carry which items and specs you need – or have them written down.
 Know which stores carry your brand of diapers and/or baby food, as well as anything else you plan on needing while on vacation